jammiemountz/generator-gulp-html5-less/README.md

 # gulp-html5-less with Gulpjs Generator

 Generator allows you to easily manage dependencies and compile and minimize all CSS and Javascript files.
-The generator can be easily linked to the Bower components but also with your vendors.
+The generator can be easily linked to the Bower components.

-All dependencies are kept in a file gulpfile.js, we do not have to worry about loading the file of all html files.
+All dependencies are kept in a file gulpfile.js, we do not have to worry about loading the vendor files.
 This improves page load performance by reducing the amount of files loaded css / js.

 ### Getting started